 The Kilimanjaro Porters Assistance Project (KPAP)

-KPAP is a local organization in Tanzania that supports porters working on Mt Kilimanjaro.
+KPAP is a local organisation in Tanzania that supports porters working on Mt Kilimanjaro.
 Unfortunately there are porters in the industry who work for reduced pay and in poor conditions, often without adequate clothing or equipment.
 With the assistance of The Intrepid Foundation, KPAP is able to support Kilimanjaro porters by providing advocacy and education.
 KPAP also works with the travel industry to maintain safe climbing practices for hardworking porters.

 You can find out more about KPAP or make a donation by clicking here.